tobyink/rust-tada/README.md

   [task]  Task text (may use todo.txt features)

 Options:
-  -f, --file <FILE>       the path to todo.txt
+  -f, --file <FILE>       the path or URL for todo.txt
       --no-date           Don't automatically add a creation date to the task --max-width <COLS>  maximum width of terminal output --colour            coloured output